ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/examples.md

 The names `sumPosEltsScaledByIndex._Msve` and `sumPosEltsScaledByIndex.default` correspond to the function versions of `sumPosEltsScaledByIndex`.

-See the [Arm C Language Extensions](https://arm-software.github.io/acle/main/acle.html#name-mangling) for more details on the name mangling rules.
+See the [Arm C Language Extensions](https://arm-software.github.io/acle/main/acle.html#name-mangling) for further information on the name mangling rules.